 However, if you’re interested in BMO Smartfolio’s performance, they put their numbers front and centre on the pages for each portfolio.

 Wealthsimple shares our opinion of the effectiveness of performance tracking – but the numbers are there if you dig for them.
-BMO’s returns range from 4% to 9.6% returns while Wealthsimple ranges from 4% to 12% (again, be warned: this means next to nothing out of context).
+BMO’s annualized returns currently range from 1.25% to 6.39% returns while Wealthsimple ranges from 1.96% to 5.54%.

 The best thing you can do when you’re picking a robo-advisor is pay less attention to the annual returns and more attention to the features and services.
 Pick the one that works best for you, invest your money, and leave it alone.
 It’ll all even out over time.